 Study Physician, Immuno-Oncology

-In Global Medicines Development (GMD) we have a crucial role to play.
-Faced with complex disease challenges, we’re focused on exceptional performance to transform innovative molecules into medicines that change lives.
-We are responsible for enabling the business to make critical pipeline and investment decisions, to ensure they select the right molecules to progress and to seize the right lifecycle management opportunities – generating the data required to drive regulatory submissions for new medicines and expanded indications and generating the evidence that shows their true value.
+In Global Medicines Development (GMD), our mission is to transform innovative molecules into medicines that change lives.
+We are responsible for enabling the business to make critical pipeline and investment decisions, to ensure they select the right molecules to progress and to seize the right life-cycle management opportunities –generating the data required to drive regulatory submissions for new medicines and expanded indications and generating the evidence that shows their true value.
+With the transformation of our late stage pipeline, we have an incredible number of opportunities.
+Now, more than ever, it’s critical that we deliver exceptional performance and drive the best and most transformative programmes for every drug project.
+Our operating model is focused on achieving this.

-Oncology within GMD has a broad pipeline, offering career development options.
-As a Study Physician/Indication Lead you will manage global or regional studies within the Oncology franchise and will be involved in the design, conduct, data interpretation and reporting of individual clinical trials, ensuring that all clinical studies operate to the highest ethical and safety standards and in compliance with Good Clinical Practice (GCP) and regulatory requirements.
-You will have a strong clinical and specialty background in Oncology and will be a peer among the industry, medicine and/or academic community.
-You will provide expert scientific and clinical input to teams in the Oncology therapeutic area under the direction of the Global Clinical Lead and will be responsible for overseeing development of the functional strategy or acting as a renowned expert in own field.
+You will manage global or regional studies within the Immuno-Oncology franchise and will be involved in the design, conduct, monitoring, data interpretation and reporting of individual clinical trials, ensuring that all clinical studies operate to the highest ethical and safety standards and in compliance with Good Clinical Practice (GCP) and regulatory requirements.
+You will have a strong clinical and specialty background in Oncology and/or Immuno-Oncology and will be a peer among the industry, medicine and/or academic community within the field of pharmaceutical medicine and/or area of Immuno-Oncology specialty.
+You will provide expert scientific and clinical input to teams in the Immuno-Oncology therapeutic area under the direction of the Group Director with a matrix relationship to the Medical Science Director (MSD).

 - Graduate of a recognized school of medicine with an M.D. degree or equivalent.

-- Specialty training and/or clinical experience and strong academic track record in oncology, Immuno-Oncology, Tumor Immunology, or Immunotherapy.
+- Board Certification or Eligibility in Oncology is required; specialty training and/or clinical experience and strong academic track record in Immuno-Oncology, Tumor Immunology, or Immunotherapy is preferred.

-- Experience in designing, monitoring and implementing late phase clinical trials and interpreting trial results, including an understanding of biostatistics and safety reporting.
+- Experience in designing, monitoring and implementing clinical trials and interpreting trial results, including an understanding of biostatistics and safety reporting.

 - Ability to conduct a large study as part of a global team.